-FURNITURE MARKETING IMAGERY
+FURNITURE MARKETING VIDEO IMAGERY

 Now the chairs, chair finishes and environments can be combined to create a set of large still images for marketing.
-Because the scenes are 3D worlds, multiple angles add very little to the cost of the project.
+Because the scenes are 3D furniture renderings, multiple angles add very little to the cost of the project.
 Familiar camera effects such as depth-of-field (distance blur) and glow or bloom effects are also incorporated to give a very realistic and flattering depiction of the furniture.

 THE PRINTED BROCHURE

 With all the elements in place, the graphic designer can now produce the print marketing brochure.
 All the required images, including some alternate angles and also technical close-ups are delivered to the designer by Trinity Animation.

 For graphic designers that use photoshop, Trinity Animation will provide layers or mask channels to allow the designer easy selection of wood grain areas or other critical portions of the image, so that fine tuning may be done quickly and easily.
 Beauty shots of isolated furniture are provided as floating layers so that they can be laid on top of any background the designer chooses.

 You can view the finished 4 page furniture marketing brochure as a PDF.

 DESIGNING THE ANIMATION

 With the brochure complete, we could begin work on the 3D furniture rendering marketing video.
 After a rough script designed by National, Trinity produced a storyboard of the timing and movements that the animation would include.

 Since all of the elements needed for the animation had already been built for the brochure imagery, the furniture marketing video for Upwards would have a fairly low cost.